dengyixinliliow/Pocket-Pokedex/README.md

 MaterialUI is used for styling the app.

-GraphQL and Apollo are used for fetching data from the pokemon api https://wayfair.github.io/dociql/ ; a api that fetches all pokemon data is triggered when the web rendered, and another api that fetches a particular pokemon’s attacking moves is triggered each time when a user click ‘Learn More’ to read more information about a pokemon.
+GraphQL and Apollo are used for fetching data from the pokemon api https://wayfair.github.io/dociql/ ; an api that fetches all pokemon data is triggered when the web page rendered, and another api that fetches a particular pokemon’s attacking moves is triggered each time when a user click ‘Learn More’ to read more information about a pokemon.

 ChartJS is used for creating the bar chart.